ironbar/orangutan/reports/04_Modeling.md

 Although the model seems to be able to simulate the world the policy is terrible and predicting reward is also very bad.
 I'm going to add more wrappers so I don't have to modify the animalai environment.

+python -m planet.scripts.train  --params '{tasks: [gym_animalai]}' --logdir /media/guillermo/Data/Kaggle/animalai/planet/debug_01

+Now I'm able to train with planet using the original animalai gym.
+I have also reduced the search space from 9 to 4 so training should be easier.
+I'm going to run another train in these conditions and read the thread meanwhile to understand the importance of the parameters.

+python -m planet.scripts.train  --params '{tasks: [gym_animalai]}' --logdir /media/guillermo/Data/Kaggle/animalai/planet/animal_03
+python -m planet.scripts.train  --params '{tasks: [gym_animalai], action_repeat: 4, num_seed_episodes: 20}' --logdir /media/guillermo/Data/Kaggle/animalai/planet/animal_04

+I have decided to stop the first one because the scores are always nan and I cannot know the progress.
+It seems that it has problems modelling the goals and that's why planning fails.

+#### Improving the training on AnimalAI

+There is an option for using a discrete_cem, --params '{planner: discrete_cem}', I could try to use that

 #### Submission with PlaNet

 #### Training on multiple arenas

+### Results

+## Iteration 11.
+Focus on training data

+### Goal

+On this iteration I'm going to focus on create arenas that:
+* Have same reward.
+It could be 2 (1+1, 2, 0.5+0.5+0.5+0.5)
+* Are solvable
+* Have a big time limit, this causes that the reward has more weight on the score than speed

+### Development

 ### Results

 <!---